-Car fires are a costly and scary affair; it could lead to the total loss of your car and even fatalities.
+Car fires are a costly and scary affair; they could lead to the total loss of your car and even fatalities.
 Such a loss would be devastating and very stressful if you do not have enough coverage.
 When you ensure that your car has the right coverage then you may not worry.
 You may get peace of mind only when you choose wisely when you sign up for a policy.
 It is important to know what is in your insurance policy before your car catches fire.

 Is A Car Fire Covered By Insurance In Canada